ds5110/faces/derived.md

 ## Derived features

-We added some additional metadata to the (original dataframe)[https://coe.northeastern.edu/Research/AClab/InfAnFace/labels.csv].
+We added some additional metadata to the [original dataframe](https://coe.northeastern.edu/Research/AClab/InfAnFace/labels.csv).

 ### Derived Landmark Coordinates
 Where `dim` is 'x' or 'y' and `index` is an integer [0-67]